vijaykushwaha15/pr_summary/README.md

     Populates the sheets with the pull request details, including the pull request number, username, PR summary, and timestamp.
     Sends an email with the Excel file attached to the specified recipient.

-# Note : Make sure to replace the 'fromaddr' and 'toaddr' variables with your email addresses and 'msecret' with your email password.